NAL-i5K/genomics-workspace/sphinx_doc/setup_guide_centos.rst

 Setup Guide (CentOS)
 ====================

 This setup guide is for CentOS.
-It's tested in CentOS 6.7 and CentOS 7.2 with django 1.8.12
+It's tested in CentOS 6.7 and CentOS 7.2, but it should also work on all modern linux distributions.

 Note: The following variables may be used in path names; substitute as appropriate::